-Sprouted seeds
+Sprouted seeds for added nutrition

-Sprouting seeds use no energy and they are very simple to grow.
+Sprouted seeds are easy and inexpensive to grow.
 All edible grains, seeds (with the exception of the deadly nightshade family - tomatoes, aubergine, potatoes and peppers) and legumes (with the exception of kidney beans) can be sprouted.

 By sprouting seeds, nutrients, including amino acids (the building blocks of proteins), sugars in the form of glucose, and vitamins and minerals become more available and absorbable.
-Sprouting can increases beta carotene, vitamin C & vitamin B content significantly.
+Sprouting increases beta carotene and the vitamin C content of a sprout can be really significant.
+The vitamin B content increases, especially in grains, including B2, B5, and B6.